 Formalin was once widely used as footbath treatment for footrot and is still registered for footbathing sheep.
 Always follow label directions.
 Excessive concentrations or frequent use can make the skin between the toes brittle and crack, resulting in foot abscess.
-Biosecurity SA does not recommend the use of formalin due to associated risks.
+Formalin is not recommended due to the risk associated with its use.